seanconlon29/Microsofts-Launch-into-Streaming/README.md

 ### Structure

 This is the README of the project.
-The repo contains our technical jupyter notebook (Final_notebook.ipynb) which shows the code used to prepare, clean, and model the data.
+The repo contains our technical jupyter notebook (Final-Notebook.ipynb) which shows the code used to prepare, clean, and model the data.
 Our final non-technical presentation can be seen at presentation.pdf